junxit/us-congress-bills-114/metadata.md

 - 2015-10-20 — Introduced in House
 - 2015-10-20 — Introduced in House
 - 2015-10-20 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-10-22 — Committee Consideration and Mark-up Session Held.
+- 2015-10-22 — Ordered to be Reported (Amended) by Voice Vote.
+- 2015-10-29 — Placed on the Union Calendar, Calendar No. 241.
+- 2015-10-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-318.
+- 2015-10-29 — Reported (Amended) by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-318.